argonism/MdTable2Latex/README.md

-# Markdown to LaTeX Table Converter
+# 🍳 Markdown Table to LaTeX Converter

 Convert your Markdown tables to LaTeX format easily with our online tool.